piledge/codecopy/README.md

 # codecopy
-Helper to generate fast LLM-prompts for coding
+A Modul to create Prompts for coding with LLMs